A step-by-step tutorial on a DIY shade sail installation, the perfect way to add shade to a backyard or patio.

 - turnbuckle (we purchased these in a sail hardware kit)

 - 2″ deck screws

-Something to NOTE: you can use a building as an anchor point.
+Something to NOTE: You can use a building as an anchor point instead of building a shade sail post.
 This is a great way to add some shade to a patio for a fraction of the cost of building something.
-You would use a screw-in eye hooks to anchor it to a building.
+You would simply use screw-in eye hooks to anchor it to the building.

-We first started out with a triangle shade but decided we wanted a lot more shade then that.
-Please save yourself some time and measure your space and decide on the shade you want before purchasing the sail.
+We first started with a triangle shade but later realized we needed a lot more shade than that.
+Save yourself some time: measure your space and decide on the amount of shade you want before purchasing a sail.